What is the 'Position Designation Tool'?

 The PDT is the

-official mechanism used to determine the required background investigation for a position in the Federal Government.
+required method to determine the correct background investigation for a position in the Federal Government.
 The PDT provides the ability to identify any national security or public trust responsibilities associated with the position.
 The link to access the PDT is

 Proper position designation is the foundation of an